TDStrasser/KookaBlockly-Reference/docs/source/installing.rst

 Script Folders
 --------------

-During installation or first running **KookaSuite**, the ``Kookaberry Scripts\`` folder will be created in the location specified during the installation process or on MacOS and Raspbian in the user's home folder.
+During installation or first running of **KookaSuite**, the ``Kookaberry Scripts\`` folder will be created in the location specified during the installation process or on MacOS and Raspbian in the user's home folder or documents folder.

 If the ``Kookaberry Scripts\`` folder already existed it will not be altered.
 See :numref:`wininstallfolders`.